-- Reviewed the report by External Auditors on the audit of the financial statements for financial year ended 31 December 2018; - Reviewed the Internal Audit Reports, which highlighted observations from audits performed in accordance with the Internal Audit Plan approved by the Audit Committee; - · Reviewed and appraised the adequacy and effectiveness of Management response in resolving the audit issues reported; - Reviewed the findings of the Internal Auditors and follow-up on the recommendations; - Reviewed the unaudited quarterly financial results of the Group and the audited financial statements of the Group and Company and recommended the same to the Board; - Reviewed the Audit Planning Memorandum for the financial year 2018 presented by the External Auditors; - Reviewed the Risk Management Committee report; - Reviewed and approved the Internal Audit Plan; - Reviewed the Statement on Risk Management and Internal Control and Audit Committee Report for the financial year ended 31 December 2018; - · Assessed the independence and performance of the External Auditors; and - Reviewed the performance of the Internal Auditors.
+- Reviewed and appraised the adequacy and effectiveness of Management response in resolving the audit issues reported; - Reviewed the findings of the Internal Auditors and follow-up on the recommendations; - Review the adequacy and performance of the internal audit function and its comprehensive coverage of the Group activities; - Reviewed the unaudited quarterly financial results of the Group and the audited financial statements of the Group and Company and recommended the same to the Board; - Review any related party transaction and conflict of interest situation that may arise within the Group including any transaction, procedure or course that raises question on management integrity at each Audit Committee quarterly meeting; - Reviewed the Risk Management Committee report; - Reviewed and approved the Internal Audit Plan; and - Reviewed the Statement on Risk Management and Internal Control and Audit Committee Report for the financial year ended 31 December 2019;

-EXTERNAL AUDITORS
+OVERSIGHT OF EXTERNAL AUDITORS

-- Reviewed, assessed and monitored the performance, suitability and independence of the external auditors pursuant to the External Auditors Policy ("the Policy").
-The Audit Committee undertook an annual assessment to assess the performance, suitability and independence of the external auditors based on, amongst others, the quality of service, sufficiency of resources, communication and interaction, as well as independence, objectivity and professional skepticism.
-The external auditors provide an annual confirmation of their independence in accordance with the terms of all professional and regulatory requirements. - Evaluated the external auditors' independence and objectivity, as well as their ability to serve the Group in terms of technical competencies and manpower resource sufficiency. - Following the review of the external auditors' effectiveness and independence, the Audit Committee is satisfied with the performance and the audit independence of the external auditors and it was recommended to the Board to propose to shareholders the reappointment of the external auditors at the Annual General Meeting of the Company. - The Audit Committee has a policy that requires a former partner to observe a cooling-off period of at least two years before being appointed as a member of the Audit Committee.
+- Reviewed, assessed, and monitored the performance, suitability, and independence of the external auditors.
+The Audit Committee undertook an annual assessment to assess the performance, suitability and independence of the external auditors based on, amongst others, the quality of service, sufficiency of resources, communication, and interaction, as well as independence, objectivity, and professional skepticism.
+The external auditors provide an annual confirmation of their independence in accordance with the terms of all professional and regulatory requirements. - Evaluated the external auditors' independence and objectivity, as well as their ability to serve the Group in terms of technical competencies and manpower resource sufficiency. - Following the review of the external auditors' effectiveness and independence, the Audit Committee is satisfied with the performance and the audit independence of the external auditors and it was recommended to the Board to propose to shareholders the reappointment of the external auditors at the Annual General Meeting of the Company. - The Audit Committee has a policy that requires a former key audit partner to observe a cooling-off period of at least two years before being appointed as a member of the Audit Committee.